-External Appointments: Louis is managing partner of Boyu Capital Advisory Co, a China-focused private equity investment firm, independent non-executive director of Fubon Financial Holding Company, and a Fellow and council member of the Hong Kong Management Association.
+External Appointments: Louis is managing partner of Boyu Capital Advisory Co, a China-focused private equity investment firm, and independent non-executive director of Fubon Financial Holding Company.
+He is also a Fellow and Council Member of the Hong Kong Management Association and a director of The Friends of Cambridge University in Hong Kong.

-Committees: Member of Remuneration Committee.
+Committees: Member of the Remuneration Committee.